Haya-Alsharif/darknet_ros/README.md

 # YOLO ROS WITH POSE TOPIC

 ## Updates
+### Modification in `darkenet_ros_msgs`:
 - 2 New message types: DetectionPose and DetectionPoses

+### Modification in `darkenet_ros`:
 - 2 New published topics: `/darknet_ros/detection_poses` and `/darknet_ros/visualization_marker_array` for rviz visualization
-- 1 New subsribed topic: `/mavros/local_position/pose`
+- 2 New subsribed topic: `/mavros/local_position/pose` and `/camera/rgb/camera_info`
-- 1 Modification to subsriber type: replace `image_transport` with `messga_filter` to allow sync of image and mavros pose

-## Message type explained
+- `darknet_ros/config/ros.yaml` was modified to allow topic name changes for the added publisers and subscribers topics.
+- Code modification in `YoloObjectDetector.cpp` and `YoloObjectDetector.h` indecated by comment line `// addition for pose detection`.

-`/darknet_ros/detection_poses` is of type DetectionPoses that is an array of type DetectionPose containing all the detections in a single image frame:
+The published topic `/darknet_ros/detection_poses` is of type DetectionPoses that is an array of type DetectionPose containing all the detections in a single image frame.
-1) DetectionPose[] poses

 Each DetectionPose message in the array above has the following parameters:
 1) string Class
 2) float probability
 3) geometry_msgs/PoseStamped pose_stamped

-### example use in python
+To visualize the position of the detection in RVIZ, we publish messages of type MarkerArray that can be added to your RVIZ enviroment by selecting MarkerArray object and setting its topic to `/darknet_ros/visualization_marker_array`.

-After launching the darknet_ros it will publish the topic  `/darknet_ros/detection_poses`.
-Here we show how to access the content of the message and make decisions.
-Code obtained from Tareks's
+The following script shows how to access the content of the publised topic `/darknet_ros/detection_poses` and make decisions.
 ```py
 from darknet_ros_msgs.msg import *
 from geometry_msgs.msg import PoseStamped